Chosei Kawakami: Biography

 In the early years, he developed a personal movable-type method for printing the texts by carving around 800 ideographs on individual small blocks of cherry wood (sakura: 桜 or 櫻), arranging the blocks within wood frames, and printing them with a traditional round rubbing pad (baren: 馬楝), just as he would do with his woodcut images.

 Kawakami said he was mostly self-taught, though he had attended an art school in his childhood.
 His early woodcuts were made in the usual manner, "carving multiple blocks for the outlines and colors.
 He then adopted a method of carving only the keyblock while brushing on colors by hand."
 Besides of this, he frequently visited the workshop of Gôda Kiyoshi (合田清 1862-1938), who was skilled both in traditional woodcuts European techniques.
 (Gôda's son, Koichi 弘一, was a classmate of Kawakami's at Aoyama Gakuin High School.)

 Oliver Statler quoted Kawakami saying: "I was never much in the swim of things as far as prints were concerned.
 Since I didn't live in Tokyo I never knew many of the print artists and never was much influenced by them.
 I've just gone my own way, doing what interested me, and hoping it would interest somebody else.
 If it has, I'm happy."

 Kawakami was against Japanese militarism; during the Second World War he lost his job as the Ministry of Education banned the teaching of English language in schools.
 His main income at the time was from the sale of his books.
 "Former students also helped out financially, but he was reduced to burning his carved blocks for firewood."
 Kawakami moved in March 1945 to his wife Chiyo's (千代) home in Hokkaidô (北海道), "shortly before the Allied bombings began on April 18"; Hokkaidô was serving as an evacuation area at that time.
 In 1949 he resumed to teach English at Utsunomiya Girls' High School.
 In 1951 he, together with his students, started an art magazine called "Dull Blade" (Dontô: 鈍刀).

+In 1958 the Nihon Mingei Kyōkai exhibited two hundred of his works, further increasing recognition of his art.
+In the 1960s Kawakami finally achieved the wider, belated recognition that had long eluded him, followed by retrospective exhibitions in 1974 and 1975.
+Among his last prints was Tokei to Ranpu (1971), commissioned by the Hotta Corporation to commemorate the 95th anniversary of its watch shop; the print was published in collaboration with the Kokugakai on paper made by Ichibei Iwano VIII.

 There is a Kawakami Sumio Graphic Art Museum in Kanuma, Tochigi prefecture (Kanuma Shiritsu Kawakami Sumio Bijutsukan: 鹿沼市立川上澄生美術館), established in 1992.
 The museum building was inspired by one of Kawakami's prints.
 There are more than 2000 works in its collection, donated Hasegawa Katsusaburô (長谷川勝三郎 1912-2001).